New this week: Jeremy Renner, Metallica and 'Cocaine Bear'

 — The half-hour critically praised comedy “Single Drunk Female” returns for its second season on Freeform.
 Executive produced in part by Jenni Konner (“Girls”), it stars Sofia Black-D’Elia as a 20-something magazine writer named Samantha who at the beginning of season one, is sent to rehab after (repeatedly) getting drunk on the job and ultimately assaulting her boss as he’s attempting to fire her.
 Samantha moves back home to build both a community and new life for herself, even if it’s a life she never pictured.
 In season two, Samantha is confident and ready to expand her horizons with independence, like finding her own place, and romance.
 Season two of “Single Drunk Female” debuts Wednesday and the entire season will hit Hulu on Thursday.

 — Four months after surviving a serious snowplow accident in Nevada, Jeremy Renner’s four-part series “Rennervations” debuts on Disney+ on Wednesday.
-The two-time Oscar nominee, who plays Hawkeye in the Marvel Cinematic Universe, will repurpose, and refurbish vehicles, to assist local communities.
+The two-time Oscar nominee, who plays Hawkeye in the Marvel Cinematic Universe, will repurpose, and refurbish, vehicles to assist local communities.
 Examples include making a water treatment facility out of a delivery truck and transforming a tour bus into a mobile music studio.
 He’s assisted by celebrity friends including fellow Marvel star Anthony Mackie and Vanessa Hudgens.
-Renner is so passionate about “Rennervations” that he plans to attend a red carpet on Tuesday in Los Angeles for the show’s premiere.
+Renner is so passionate about “Rennervations” that he attended a premiere on Tuesday in Los Angeles.

 — Alicia Rancilio